 Ayurveda is a science that is known to be the world’s oldest system of health.
 It is an oral tradition that has been written down only in the last 5000 years.
 Its knowledge has been passed down from generation to generation.
 The word Ayurveda comes from the Sanskrit roots “ayu” and “veda”, which means “life” and “knowledge”.
 The name “Ayurveda” reveals its true meaning as the complete knowledge of how to live daily life in harmony with cosmic life.
 It is a not only a health care system, but a lifestyle approach to living.
 Ayurveda supports the idea that everyone should live every aspect of life to its fullest.
 It also expresses a complete conscious connection to nature and its intelligence, so that you can live in a state of enlightenment.
 Dr. Sunil V. Joshi, MD (Ayu), in his book, Ayurveda and Panchakarma, lists seven basic concepts that help to define Ayurveda as a unique and complete “science of life”:

 1. The Unchanging Nature of Ayurvedic Science.
-Unlike western medicine that new theories often render previous understanding completely obsolete within
+Unlike western medicine that new theories often render previous understanding completely obsolete within a short period of time, Ayurveda has stood the test of time as its basic principals have never changed due to the fact that they were derived from universal laws of nature which are eternally true.

 2.The Subjective Methods of Understanding.
 Ayurveda incorporates a more subjective or intuitive approach to gaining knowledge in addition to objective means as it recognizes that much of life cannot be studied objectively because it is non-physical.
 The example Dr. Joshi offers explains that the unseen intelligence which orchestrates the process of growth and differentiation in a fetus or in the healing of a disease cannot be analyzed or investigated by the senses, even with the aid of technological means.